JugalGajjar/MalCodeAI-AI-Powered-Malicious-Code-Detection/README.md

 1. Execute the main pipeline.
 ```bash

 python Pipeline.py

 ```

 2. Enter the path of the code file you want to analyze. <br>
-NOTE: Some code files are available in 'Test_Code_Files' directory for testing purpose.
+NOTE: Some code files are available in the 'Test_Code_Files' directory for testing purposes.

-3. The analysis output will be displayed on the console as well as stored in 'Output_Files' directory.
+3. The analysis output will be displayed on the console as well as stored in the 'Output_Files' directory.

 ---